flybywiresim/docs/docs/beginner-guide/after-landing.md

 ---

-## 1. After Landing
+### 1. After Landing

 **Situation:**

-- Aircraft has vacated the runways completely and has come to a complete stop on the taxi way as per previous chapters.
+- Aircraft has vacated the runways completely and has come to a  stop on the taxi way as per previous chapters.
-- Flaps and Speedbrake are still deployed.
+- Flaps and Ground Spoilers are still deployed.
 - ATC has been informed that we vacated the runway.

+!!!info "Simulation vs. Real Life"
-As already stated in the last chapter in real live the A320 will have two pilots which can actually do things in parallel.
+    In real live the A320 will have two pilots which can actually do things in parallel.
 Talking to ATC, taxing the aircraft and do the after landing tasks.

     In the simulation we are typically alone so it is absolutely ok to stop once we have fully vacated the runway and do these things one after the other.

 ATC Tower will usually hand us off to ATC Ground and they will give us taxi instructions for our destination gate.
 Write them down and read them back as usual but you don't have to move immediately unless ATC explicitly tells you to.
 Online ATC understand that the after-landing- tasks do take some time.